 For our 2021 awards, there are four categories.
 You can only enter under one category so please think carefully about which you feel your project excels in.
 Projects should have been active during 2020/2021.

 The categories are:

-There is also an award for Best Community Archive and Heritage Group of 2019.
-This is an overall award and is sponsored by Sticks Research Agency.
+There is also an award for Best Community Archive and Heritage Group of 2021.
 All entrants are automatically considered for this award.
-Sticks Research Agency was founded in 2000, and provides a range of research services, heritage consultancy and media support to organisations and private clients.

 The CAHG awards were set up to promote best practice in community archiving.
 The Community Archives and Heritage Group website has guidelines for good practice for various fields of community archive activities.